j2abro/blockchain-addresses/ofac-sdn/README.md

 ## Parsing ofac-sdn
  - Run parse_ofac-sdn.py to generate the final address list for ofac-sdn
- - A new CSV file address_list_ofac.csv is generated containing the addresses which conforms to the defined db schema
+ - A new CSV file address_list.csv is generated containing the addresses which conforms to the defined db schema